Does the Market Anticipate? Can it? Should it?: The RNE Formulation of Model- or Event-Risk Pricing

-\begin{rem} For most modelling purposes, FTAP-viability can be too weak: 'anything goes' when a risk cannot resolve.
-For instance, without data \(\{D_t\}\) and so without pre-\(T\) resolution of \(B\)-outcomes, both \(B\)-sure pricing \(\{S^{\pm}_t\}\) ((\ref{sbt})) are equally FTAP-viable on \([0,T]\), regardless of what \(B\)-value actually is.
-FTAP-viability can be too strong also: it is impossible if only one \(B\)-outcome is physically realisable (Item-\ref{convergent}\(\&\)\ref{unique}, Appendix \ref{infps}).
-We address the first issue by imposing pre-horizon risk-resolution and modest economic constraints (below), and the second issue by demonstrating NUPBR-viability on \([0,t_D]\)(Section \ref{emo}). \end{rem}
+\begin{rem} FTAP-viability is too broad: without \(B\)-resolution, both \(B\)-sure prices, \(z_{t}+\check{y}^{B}_T(t)\), are FTAP-viable on \([0,T]\) regardless of 'the data and truth about \(B\)'.
+Yet it is too narrow: it is impossible if one of the \(B\)-outcomes is unphysical and so the \(B\)-risk, entirely subjective (e.g. 'has the new drug trail failed?'); see (\ref{resovlingls}).
+The first issue is addressed by pre-horizon \(B\)-disclosure, and the second, by NUPBR-viability (Section \ref{emo}). \end{rem}